InnoFang/Android-Code-Demos/README.md

 + [VolleyDemo]()

-  The VolleyDemo is show the basic usage of Volley, meanwhile I use Volley and [JUHE](https://www.juhe.cn/) API to implement a function that query phone number infomation in China , and this application also use the M-V-P pattern, so you can learn how to build an application by using Volley and M-V-P pattern.
+  The VolleyDemo is show the basic usage of Volley, meanwhile I use Volley and [JUHE](https://www.juhe.cn/) API to implement a function that query phone number attribution in China , and this application also use the M-V-P pattern, so you can learn how to build an application by using Volley and M-V-P pattern.